 The rest are subject to and limited only by your imagination.

-So, how were Famous Scientists photographed?
+So, how were Portraits photographed?
 Without giving away the answer, I refer you to the biography of Jules Antoine Lissajous (1822-1880): https://en.wikipedia.org/wiki/Jules_Antoine_Lissajous.
-Also, see his portrait.
+Also, see his portrait and the About section of this website.

 The originals are 40x40 inch glossy color photographs mounted on aluminum composite material (“ACM”) and protected with a 3-mil laminate.